 Calculating your Immovable Property Tax liability

-Every registered owner whose immovable property exceeds € 170,860 is required to submit a Declaration of Immovable Property (IR 301 and IR 302) and pay the respective tax every year before 30 September.
-The tax rates are as follows:
+Every registered owner whose immovable property value exceeds €120,000 is required to submit a Declaration of Immovable Property (IR 301 and IR 302) and pay the respective tax every year before 30 September.

 Buyers' contractual obligations

-Due to the delay in issuing Title Deeds, some developers are the registered owners of land banks whose value runs into many millions of Euros.
-According to the law, it is the developer who is obliged to pay the Immovable Property Tax on these land banks, plus any interest due to late payment because until buyers receive their Title Deeds, he is the property's registered owner.
+Due to the delay in issuing Title Deeds, some developers are the registered owners of land banks and properties whose value runs into many millions of Euros.

 Before paying any Immovable Property Tax demanded by a developer, buyers must ask the developer to provide them with written evidence of the amount of Immovable Property Tax that has been paid to the Inland Revenue for the land on which the development has been constructed and the buyers share of that land.
 (E.g. If the development has been constructed on 10,000 m2 of land, and the buyer's plot measures 500 m2, then the buyer should only pay 1/20 or 5% of the tax bill).